suchiashok/glowGuide-Client/README.md

 Glow Guide addresses these challenges by providing a comprehensive solution for logging and managing skincare products, ensuring adherence to personalized routines, and minimizing product waste.
 By helping users track product usage, receive timely reminders for expiration dates, and optimize their skincare schedules, Glow Guide empowers individuals to achieve their skincare goals efficiently and sustainably.
 This app is designed to enhance the effectiveness of skincare routines, reduce the environmental impact of product wastage, and support users in maintaining healthy, glowing skin.

+### Features

+- As a user, I want to receive a personalized skincare routine based on my skin analysis.
+- As a user, I want to be able to get my skincare routine.
+- As a user, I want to log the products I own and track their expiry dates.
+- As a user, I want to view a list of my logged products, including their open and expiry dates.

+### Tech Stack

+- Client libraries:
+  - React
+  - Material UI
+  - SwiperJS
+  - react-router
+  - axios